Main Blue Chimera

 However, providing numerous examples, we necessarily take for the review of development of this genre.
 It is just a proper time to represent it more consistently.

 IV.
-History of genre
+History of the genre

 At the moment of typing of these lines, in early XXI century, speculative biology genre had taken its shape in full degree.
 But it’s establishment had taken place during almost the whole XX century – at first separate ideas were suggested, artworks were created, methods of reasoning and hypothesizing were made out, and they have received the further development already at the stage of “high-grade” establishment of genre, and only after a while works have appeared, which may be regarded as its samples to the full extent.